Richard Ngo recently wrote

 2. The concentration of AI service providers.
 Even if AI development is monopolized by a few key players, this would not necessarily mean that AI services are similarly concentrated.
 The developers of AI models might license their technologies to numerous companies, who in turn host these models on their servers and make them accessible to a broad range of users.
 In this scenario, while the models originate from a small number of firms, the provisioning of AI services is decentralized, with many independent providers offering access to the AIs that merely derive from a few concentrated sources.

 3. The concentration of control over AI services.
 This focuses on who has the power to direct AI systems and determine what tasks they perform.
 At one extreme, control could be highly centralized—for instance, this could occur if all major AI systems were under the command of a single government or individual, such as a scenario in which all relevant AI systems obey the direct orders of the U.S. president, and are specifically under their chain of command.
 At the other extreme, control could be highly decentralized, with billions of individual users having the ability to dictate how AI systems are deployed, whether by renting AI capabilities for specific tasks or by interacting directly with service providers, e.g. through an API or a chat interface.
-This extreme could also occur if there are billions of distinct AI agents who autonomously pursue their own unique, individual objectives that are separate from each other.
+This end of the spectrum could also be realized if there are billions of distinct AI agents who autonomously pursue their own unique, individual objectives that are separate from each other.

 These three axes—development, service provisioning, and control—are conceptually distinct, and each can vary independently of the others.
 For example, AI development might be concentrated in the hands of a few large organizations, but those organizations could still distribute their models widely, allowing for a more decentralized ecosystem of service providers.
 Alternatively, you could have a situation where AI services are concentrated under a small number of providers, but users retain considerable autonomy over how those services are used, and how AIs are fine-tuned to match individual preferences, leading to a decentralized form of control.